Spring Garden Revival

 Integration with Municipal Sidewalk, Curbing & ADA Accessibility Requirements

-Lawn edging adjacent to sidewalks or curbing in Cohasset must align with municipal infrastructure improvements and ADA accessibility standards, including flush transitions and curb ramps.
-Projects should be coordinated with the Building Inspections Department, Planning Board, and Engineering Department to ensure compliance with drainage and construction standards.
-Public safety is paramount, requiring pedestrian protection, signage, barriers, and emergency vehicle access.
-For work impacting traffic, coordinate with the Police Department for control measures.
-All installations must pass inspection and receive a certificate of completion per municipal engineering standards.
+Lawn edging projects in Cohasset must be coordinated with municipal sidewalk and infrastructure improvements, including ADA accessibility requirements such as flush transitions and curb ramps.
+Work should be scheduled in conjunction with sidewalk replacement to minimize disruption.
+Oversight by the Building Inspections Department and consultation with the Planning Board and Engineering Department are recommended for drainage and design integration.
+Public safety is paramount, requiring pedestrian protection, proper signage, barriers, and emergency vehicle access.
+Coordination with the Police Department may be necessary for traffic control during larger projects.
+All work must comply with municipal engineering standards, and documentation is required for municipal contracts and final approval.

 Cohasset Planning Board